|

 << Click to Display Table of Contents >> Navigation: MechDesigner Reference & User Interface > 3: Project Explorer > Element-Explorer > Kinematics-Tree |

-The Kinematics-Tree is the kinematic-structure of each kinematic-chain in the model.
+The Kinematics-Tree is the kinematic-structure of each kinematic-chain in the active Mechanism-Editor.

-Note: If you cannot see Mechanisms, or explore the Kinematics-Tree, click Rebuild now.
-The structure of the Kinematics-Tree is as follows ► Mechanisms: ► Kinematic-Chains ► Kinematic Sub-assemblies ► Kinematic Elements ►Unsolved Mechs
+Note: If you cannot see “Mechanisms”, or explore the Kinematics-Tree, click Rebuild now.
+The structure of the Kinematics-Tree is: ► Mechanisms: ► Kinematic-Chains ► Kinematic Sub-assemblies ► Kinematic Elements ►Unsolved Mechs

-These kinematic-chains have a Mobility of zero(0).
-The kinematic-chain is kinematically-defined.
-You can explore the kinematic-chain to find Kinematic Sub-Assemblies (see below) and kinematic elements.
+The Mobility of these kinematic-chains is zero(0).
+They are kinematically-defined (solved).
+You can explore the kinematic-chains to find Kinematic Sub-Assemblies and kinematic elements (see below)

 These kinematic-chains have a mobility that is greater than zero(0).
 The kinematic-chains are not kinematically-defined. |